-The Forensic Psychology research project/Dissertation is a sustained and intensive investigation of one topic relevant to the course and the students interests.
-A scholarly document in the form of a journal article of up to 8000 words is presented in accordance with academic conventions, demonstrating achievement of high level cognitive and intellectual skills.
-A poster presentation to a postgraduate conference demonstrates skills of delivering complex material to a broader audience, both academic and professional.
+The Forensic Psychology research Dissertation is a sustained and intensive empirical investigation of one forensic topic relevant to the programme and the student’s interests.
+The final report will be presented in accordance with academic convention and demonstrate achievement of high level cognitive and intellectual skills.

-The dissertation will have clear objectives, deploy appropriate methodologies in pursuit of those objectives, and draw conclusions which are set within the context of existing knowledge and theoretical frameworks in the field.
+The dissertation report will vary according to the individual interests of the student and will be based on a full proposal approved via a formal and ethical approval process.
+The dissertation report will have clear objectives, deploy appropriate methodologies in pursuit of those objectives, and draw conclusions which are set within the context of existing knowledge and theoretical frameworks in the field of Forensic Psychology.

 A student passing this module should be able to:

 1. Prepare and conduct a significant piece of empirical or archival study that will be an original or critical exposition of existing knowledge within the field of forensic psychology.

 2. Demonstrate mastery of a forensic subject area, including a familiarity with existing knowledge within the forensic field and a critical understanding of relevant theoretical perspectives.